Let's answer to some interview questions about HTTP protocol.

 Nonstandard base type prefixed by

-HTTP/2 is binary packed protocol and allow:
+HTTP/2 is a binary packed protocol and it allows:

 Data compression of HTTP headers.

-an URL.
+ETag is a opaque identifier assigned by a web server to a specific version of a resource found at an URL.
 If the resource content at that URL ever changes, a new and different ETag is assigned.

 If client cached resource it can ask if resource was changed by: